BrickBldr101/explain/README.md

 Explain is a command for linux, where a user uses the command to learn more about another command.

 TO INSTALL:
-open command line in the correct repository as the script and type "python3 install.py"
+open command line in the same repository as the script and type "python3 install.py"

 AFTER INSTALLATION:
 the extra folder will be deleted